FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 Internet into ZumLink IPR
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Before we put any code into the ZumLink IPR, we need to **make sure the device is receiving internet**.
+Before we put any code into the ZumLink IPR, we need to **make sure the device is connected to the Internet**.
 Open a terminal on the ZumLink IPR and "ping 8.8.8.8".
 If it returns a stream of data, it's connected.
+This is necessary to install software for package repositories.

+Everyone's network is different.
+How you choose to configure your radios is largely up to you (and possibly your coporate IT department).
+The example below uses Internet Connection Sharing on Windows to give Internet access to a private network connected via a USB-to-Ethernet adapter.

 To give internet access to a radio: